 Both landlords and tenants should be able to deal with many legal questions and problems without a lawyer, once they understand the basics of state law.
 This overview of key landlord-tenant laws in Texas will get you started.

-Under Texas law, landlords must disclose specific information to tenants (usually in the lease or rental agreement), such as the identity of anyone authorized to act on the landlord’s behalf and the tenant’s rights when the landlord fails to make necessary repairs.
-For a full list, see Texas Required Landlord Disclosures.
+Under Texas law, landlords must disclose specific information to tenants (usually in the lease or rental agreement), such as the identity of anyone authorized to act on the landlord's behalf and the tenant's rights when the landlord fails to make necessary repairs.
+For a full list of Texas statutes regarding required landlord disclosures, see State Rules on Required Landlord Disclosures.

 Tenants can sue landlords in Justice Court for the return of their deposit, up to a dollar amount of $10,000.
 See Filing a Security Deposit Lawsuit in Texas Justice Court for advice for tenants filing suit.
 Landlords defending a security deposit lawsuit should check out Texas Landlord's Guide to Security Deposit Disputes in Justice Court.